-- state/territory legislation in relation to working with children - state/territory legislation in relation to Workplace Health and Safety.
+- state/territory legislation in relation to working with children - state/territory legislation in relation to working with vulnerable people - state/territory legislation in relation to Workplace Health and Safety.

 10.3.
 How we pay the grant

 The grant agreement will state the: